DamianZaremba/damianzaremba.co.uk/content/cv/index.markdown

 * Developed and implemented backup/restore procedure for critical data (source code, tickets, build configurations).
 * Rearchitected the current 2 server set-up (unmonitored, running on raid 0, constrained by disk/CPU) into a 3 node Openstack set-up and re-purposed older servers (removed from service during a transition from CVS to Git) as disposable build agents.
 * Implemented configuration management (Puppet, Salt stack) and service/change monitoring (Icinga/Rancid).
-* Reduced build times and implemented a new strategy for multicomponent builds.
+* Reduced build times and implemented a new strategy for multi component builds.
 * Designed a framework and strategy for increasing confidence in code and speeding up the release cycle.
 * Developed software against x86, STM32 and ARM based platforms, including control for switches/FPGAs/DSPs
 * Exposure to proprietary binary based communications protocols and their pitfalls vs open, standards based communications protocols and their benefits